 (vii) (a) According to the information and explanations given to us and the records ofthe Company examined by us in our opinion the Company is generally regular in depositingthe undisputed statutory dues including provident fund employees' state insurance goodsand service tax customs duty excise duty cess and other material statutory dues asapplicable with the appropriate authorities.

-(b) According to the information and explanations given to us and the records examinedby us no undisputed amounts payable in respect of provident fund employees' state insurance income-tax customsduty sales tax value added tax excise duty goods andservice tax cess and other material statutory dues as applicable were outstanding at theyear end for a period of more than six months from the date they became payable.
+(b) According to the information and explanations given to us and the records examinedby us no undisputed amounts payable in respect of provident fund employees' stateinsurance income-tax customs duty sales tax value added tax excise duty goods andservice tax cess and other material statutory dues as applicable were outstanding at theyear end for a period of more than six months from the date they became payable.

-(c) According to the information and explanations given to us and the records of theCompany examined by us there are no dues of income-tax goods and service tax sales tax customs duty exciseduty and value added tax as at March 31 2019 which have not been deposited on account ofa dispute except for income tax dues for the following:
+(c) According to the information and explanations given to us and the records of theCompany examined by us there are no dues of service tax sales tax customs duty exciseduty and value added tax as at March 31 2020 which have not been deposited on account ofa dispute except for income tax dues for the following:

 (x) During the course of our examination of the books and records of the Companycarried out in accordance with the generally accepted auditing practices in India andaccording to the information and explanations given to us we have neither come across anyinstance of material fraud by the Company or on the Company by its officers or employeesnoticed or reported during the year nor have we been informed of any such instance by themanagement.

 (xi) In our opinion and according to the information and explanations given to us theCompany has paid / provided managerial remuneration in accordance with the provisions ofSection 197 read with Schedule V to the Act.